JoseLuisMontemayor/Module_19/README.md

 The variable "IS_SUCCSEFUL" was considered the target for this model, and all the other variables in the DataFrame were considered as features.

 In terms of the model, the Rectified Linear Unit (Relu) was used for the activiation of the function for the first and second hidden layers, and a the Sigmoid activation function is used for the output layer.
+Also, a callback that saves the model weight every 5 epochs was set.
+After setting these parameters, the results that we had were the next:

+* Insert Test1*

+We can see that the accuracy level was 72.88%, even though it´s a good percentage, it isn´t the score we were looking for.

+* Insert Test2*

+For the Optimization Model we just increased by 50 the application counts, which it didn´t make much of a difference, the accuracy actually decreased by .23%.
+Perhaps a real change in the result would be reflected by modifying the numbers of the hidden layers.